Mexico Part I-- Exploring The Yucatan

 -Check out the San Lorenzo Convent

 -Go chocolate tasting in town for free!
-Two great spots to do this at are: "Fabrica de Chocolates artesanal Maya Cho Haa" & "Choco Story".
+Two great spots to do this are "Fabrica de Chocolates Artesanal Maya Cho Haa" & "Choco-Story".

-After tequila tasting, head back to town and enjoy a free night light show at San Bernardo Convent in the town of Valladolid. -- end of day 4
+After tequila tasting, head back to town and enjoy a free night light show at San Bernardo Convent in Valladolid. -- end of day 4

 Day 5 -- On the road to Tulum

-Since we only had 9 days in the yucatan we decided to head back east to explore Tulum and surrounding areas.
-If you have extra days head west instead and visit Merida; known for colonial arquitecture.
+Since we only had 9 days in the Yucatan, we decided to head back east to explore Tulum and surrounding areas.
+If you have extra days, head west instead and visit Merida, known for colonial architecture.
 Izamal; an all yellow pueblo magico town.
-Uxmal, Celestun, Campeche, and Chiapas for stunning ruins, wild life and waterfalls.
-But for the purpose of staying true to our itinerary and 9 day blog, we'll head east to Tulum.
-On the drive to Tulum we'll make 3 stops before arriving at our hotel in town.
-The first stop is only 15 min away from the town of Valladolid -- Cenote Suytum : in my opinion the most stunning cenote in all of Yucatan.
+Uxmal, Celestun, Campeche, and Chiapas for stunning ruins, wildlife, and waterfalls.
+But to stay true to our itinerary and 9-day blog, we'll head east to Tulum.
+On the drive to Tulum, we'll make 3 stops before arriving at our hotel in town.
+The first stop is only 15 min away from Valladolid -- Cenote Suytum: in my opinion, the most stunning cenote in all of Yucatan.
 Open from 9am-6pm.

-This Cenote is surreal and magical, perfect nature lovers.
-We felt we were in a movie set from it's abnormal beauty .
+This cenote is surreal and magical, perfect nature lovers.
+We felt we were in a movie set from its abnormal beauty.
 We arrived early and shared the space with bats above and fish below.
-The light from the sky was gently illumating the underground sinkhole .
-We fell in love with the now absent fear of numerous bats flying overhead for this was a place we knew as we walked in, we would never forget!
+The light from the sky was gently illuminating the underground sinkhole.
+We fell in love with the now absent fear of numerous bats flying overhead, for this was a place we knew as we walked in, we would never forget!

-After our magical encounter with nature, we decided to head on to our next stop Gran Cenote-- This cenote is closer to Tulum, a bit more touristy and perfect for families and snorkeling.
-The water tends to be a bit warmer due to the cenote being open for most parts and it offers a clear view to fish below and turtles soaking in the sun in nearby rocks.
-Renting snorkeling gear in the Yucatan is easy and affordable but I recommend buying gear and bringing your own equipment, specially if you plan on cenote hoping and snorkeling in nearby beaches.
+After our magical encounter with nature, we decided to head on to our next stop Gran Cenote-- This cenote is closer to Tulum, a bit more touristy, and perfect for families and snorkeling.
+The water tends to be a bit warmer due to the cenote being open for most parts, and it offers a clear view of fish below and turtles soaking in the sun in nearby rocks.
+Renting snorkeling gear in the Yucatan is easy and affordable.
+Still, I recommend buying gear and bringing your own equipment, especially if you plan on cenote hopping and snorkeling on nearby beaches.
 That's something we didn't do and wished we had done.
-The renting facilities clean them out after every use but still, on the back of our heads we knew every time we rented one, that people before us had put their mouths there... and it was totally fine the first 3 times, after that -- we felt that buying our own snorkeling kit, would have been a better choice. lol
+The renting facilities clean them out after every use, Still, on the back of our heads, we knew every time we rented one, that people before us had put their mouths there... and it was fine the first 3 times, after that -- we felt that buying our own snorkeling kit would have been a better choice. lol

-After splashing in the Gran Cenote we're heading over to Tulum's best kept secret...
+After splashing in the Gran Cenote, we're heading over to Tulum's best-kept secret...
 Kaan Luum Lagoon!
-This was our favorite fresh water "beach" in Mexico.
-Only 30 min south of Tulum you'll find this local fresh water lagoon.
-It's great for swimming, having a picnic and using it's sand as a natural body exfoliant.
-What makes this lagoon so special is that in the center there's a Cenote ( the darkest shade of blue in the pic below ).
-This Cenote is an under water one and you need a divers permit in order to get in as its very deep.
+This was our favorite freshwater "beach" in Mexico.
+Only 30 min south of Tulum, you'll find this local freshwater lagoon.
+It's great for swimming, having a picnic, and using its sand as a natural body exfoliant.
+What makes this lagoon so unique is that there's a cenote smack in the middle (the darkest shade of blue in the pic below.)
+This cenote is an underwater one, and you need a divers permit to get in as it's very deep.

-After a whole bunch of swimming, its time to finally arrive in Tulum.
-Where to stay in Tulum: if you rented a car, stay in town so you can experience more of the local eats and lifestyle.
-We stayed at Maison Tulum and paid around $50/ night for a queen size room with two full size beds.
-For us this place was perfect as we only needed a place to come in and out of to sleep at night.
-We got to experience some really great local food restaurants near by and have amazing $0.42 tacos!
+After a whole bunch of swimming, it's time to finally arrive in Tulum.
+Where to stay in Tulum: if you rent a car, stay in town so you can experience more of the local eats and lifestyle.
+We stayed at Maison Tulum and paid around $50/ night for a queen-sized room with two full-sized beds.
+This place was perfect for us as we only needed a place to come in and out to sleep at night.
+We got to experience some really great local food restaurants nearby and have amazing $0.42 tacos!
 Great local "hole in the wall" restaurants.
 Eat spots to check out in this area for under $1

 - Taqueria Honorio ( 8am-2pm)